bradietilley/pest-stories/docs/stories/workflow-testing.md

 ### Story Workflow / Testing

 A `StoryBoard` should be used as the highest level story, with `Story` for _all_ children and grandchildren, but this is not enforced as there's little-to-no difference between a StoryBoard and a Story.
+Future releases may get rid of StoryBoard and use Story for all purposes.

 You can register a `Story` or `StoryBoard` test via the `->test()` method.
-When the stories are created, the actions and assertions are not executed.
+When the stories are created, the actions and assertions are not booted; similar to how nothing is executed when you run `test('name', fn () => null)`.

 Example: